marcuscaisey/please.nvim/README.md

 - [nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui) - provides a UI for nvim-dap

 ### `nvim-treesitter` configuration
-`please.nvim` configures [`nvim-treesitter`](https://github.com/nvim-treesitter/nvim-treesitter) so
-that the Python parser is used for files with the `please` filetype.
+`please.nvim` configures the Python tree-sitter parser to be used for please files.
 It doesn't, however, configure anything else to do with [`nvim-treesitter`](https://github.com/nvim-treesitter/nvim-treesitter), so it's recommended to at least enable syntax highlighting like so:
 ```lua
 require('nvim-treesitter.configs').setup({
   highlight = {